-3.1.1 General
+2.1.1 General

-The area of proposed development is located within the townland of Timolin, County Kildare (OS map 36).
-The proposed development area occurs within the zone of archaeological potential relating to the castle site KD036-026.
+The proposed development area is located within the townland of Timolin, County Kildare (OS map 36) and occurs within the zone of archaeological potential relating to a recorded castle site KD036-026.
 The proposed development area is located to the rear of two separate residential developments and lies immediately northeast of an area currently in use as allotments and immediately southwest of a small enclosed field of pasture.

-3.1.2 Prehistoric Period
+2.1.2 Prehistoric Period

 Mesolithic Period (c.
-7000-4000BC)
+7000-4000 BC)

-The Mesolithic period is the earliest time for which there is clear evidence for prehistoric activity in Ireland.
+Although very recent discoveries may push back the date of human activity by a number of millennia (Dowd and Carden 2016), the Mesolithic Period is the earliest time for which there is clear evidence of prehistoric activity in Ireland.
 During this period people hunted, foraged and gathered food and appear to have had a mobile lifestyle.
 The most common evidence found to show the presence of Mesolithic communities at a site consists of scatters of worked flint material, a by-product from the production of flint implements.

 Although County Kildare has scant archaeological evidence dating to the Mesolithic period, the current archaeological evidence suggests that the wider environs of the proposed development area were first inhabited towards the early part of the Mesolithic period.
-A recent survey of the Barrow River Valley (Kador, 2007) has found traces of these earliest inhabitants all along the valley.
+A recent survey of the Barrow River Valley (Kador 2007) has found traces of these earliest inhabitants all along the valley.
 This suggests that the valley was an important focus for Ireland's Mesolithic people.
 A number of stone tools were uncovered during excavations at Ardreigh Graveyard, c.
 11km to the west of the proposed development area (Moloney et al).
-The stone tools recovered mainly dated to the early Mesolithic with one polished stone axe dating to the later Mesolithic (6700 - 4000 BC).
+The stone tools recovered mainly dated to the early Mesolithic with one polished stone axe dating to the later Mesolithic (6700-4000 BC).

 Further afield, a selection of timbers from a pine trackway discovered in Lullymore Bog, c.
 35km to the north of the proposed development area returned dates from the later Mesolithic.
 The pine trackway was constructed of transversely laid, radially split pine suggesting a significant expenditure of labour and a significant attempt to alter the physical landscape (Brindley and Lanting 1998).

 Neolithic Period (c.
-4000-2500BC)
+4000-2500 BC)